KendallDoesCoding/coronavirus-blocker-extension/README.md

 NOTE: You can also pin the extension if you like, but you won't be able to see anything.

 And boom, your done.

+# Issue with tags
+The tags 1.0, 2.0, 3.0 have typo's in them.
+The release that will work for now is 1.3.0, I am working on a 1.1.0 and a 1.2.0.
+I need to delete the tags forr 1.0, 2.0 and 3.0.